Praxismanagement

 3D-Röntgen und DVT (Digitale Volumentomographie).

-3D X-rays and DVT (digital volume tomography) are becoming more and more standard in dental practices.
+3D X-rays and DVT (digital volume tomography) are increasingly becoming standard in dental practices.

 4. Hygiene and infection control